Dating Photos

 No. The variant goes one step up from casual — a fitted button-up, a knit sweater, a soft blazer over a t-shirt — not a costume or a heavily branded look.
 The aim is the photo of someone who went out for a normal-good evening, not a runway shoot.

-Should this be my primary profile photo?
+Should this be my Tinder primary photo?

 Usually not.
 As a primary it can read as trying too hard.
-The Night Out variant works best as a third or fourth photo paired with a Casual primary and an Adventurous secondary.
+Night Out works best as a third or fourth photo paired with a Casual primary and an Adventurous secondary.
 As part of a complete lineup it adds a dimension the others cannot.

 Does it work if I do not actually go out much?